-Belize is one of the few countries that has enacted legislation allowing for the establishment of online wagering.
-Its Computer Wagering Licensing Act, 1995, which came into force on May 28, 1996, provides for the proper conduct and regulation of gambling via the Internet.
+BBelize is one of the few countries that has enacted legislation allowing the establishment of online wagering.
+Its Computer Wagering Licensing Act, 1995, as amended, provides for the proper conduct and regulation of gambling via the Internet.

-Besides legalising wagering by Computer Internet, the Act also provides for the licensing of computer services operators who provide Computer Internet users with the facility to wager against each other on sporting events or other games of chance.
+Besides legalising wagering by computer Internet, the Act also provides for the licensing of computer service operators who enable computer Internet users to wager against each other on sporting events or other games of chance.

 The Belize Computer Wagering Licensing Board vets all applications for licences to provide computer wagering services and, with the prior approval of the Minister of Home Affairs (Minister), can grant exclusive licences.
 They are also responsible for the control and regulation of all persons who provide computer wagering services.

-In October 2004, then Prime Minister Said Musa, who was also the minister responsible for gaming control, signed a Statutory Instrument which adjusted the Online Gaming regime to make processing and monitoring more efficient while reducing the normal fees associated with licences in Belize from USD50,000 to USD10,000.
-A licence is required by International Business Companies conducting or intending to conduct gaming from within Belize; no business can be conducted with residents of Belize.
+In October 2004, then Prime Minister Said Musa, who was also the minister responsible for gaming control, signed a statutory instrument which adjusted the online gaming regime to make processing and monitoring more efficient while reducing the normal fees associated with licences in Belize from US$50,000 to US$10,000.
+A licence is required by international business companies conducting or intending to conduct gaming from within Belize; no business can be conducted with residents of Belize.